Jingyi-Lu/PersonalValues/README.md

 #### Deliverables
 Details in [Statement of Work - 4 deliverables and scheduele](https://docs.google.com/document/d/1ooCDWrFfx0ZvHPXHtY1BuWsE3_zYZ7ML1lkHwDKBcCk/edit?usp=sharing)

+#### Schedules

+###### Tutorial Meeting

+4-6 p.m.
+Friday, all members should attend.

+###### Client Meeting

+10-11 a.m.
+Tuesday, fortnightly.
+2-3 group members will attend.
+The client is contacted via email usually and available for possible additional meetings.

+###### Team Meeting

+from 1 p.m.
+Sunday.
+We might meet anytime on campus for some specific issues/

+## Stakeholders

-## Our Client
+#### Client

-Our client, Mark Chenery, has a vision in the value of personal values survey and would like to take this as a tool as to collect data for psychology researchs.
+Our client, Mark Chenery expect that this project could provide a solution for personal values survey so that he could use it as a tool for training people and widespread it on social media and collect useful data for further research.
+He provides the list of survey questions, the algorithm for analysing data and data structure.

+#### User

+The users of the product of the project would be people who are being trained for work.
+This project could provide them with a tool so that they could learn about their personal values and develop themselves according to the analysis.
+Also, they could share their personal values result with others.

 ## Team Members